 We have received ongoing complaints regarding owners not picking up after their dogs in parks and streets.
 In response to these community concerns, animal management officers are now covering a greater spread of hours which now covers, where possible, from 6am in the morning until 7pm in the evening.
 These patrols have been geared to coincide with times owners normally walk their dogs (i.e. before or after work) and to provide a more effective response to community complaints of this nature, with a view to reducing after hours calls for these types of complaints.

-Animal mananagement officers will initially issue a verbal warning and educate the persons of their responsibilities with regard to any detected breaches.
-Any further incidents identified from the same person may incur an enforcement action (e.g. monetary fine) taken against them.
+Animal management officers will take enforcement action with regard to any detected breaches.
 During the course of these patrols, officers will also conduct registration checks of dogs and take appropriate action where necessary.

 As of 1 July 2009 new State legislation Animal Management (Cats and Dogs) Act 2008, requires owners to ensure all new dogs acquired are microchipped by an authorised implanter in accordance with the Act unless the person has a reasonable excuse.
 Failure to meet the requirements under the Act in regards to microchipping may result in quite substantial fines being incurred.